-I. 4 cardiac missions by the Novick Cardiac Alliance to Lviv which provided lifesaving surgery to infants requiring complex cardiac surgery not available in Ukraine.
+- I. Funding 4 Cardiac Surgical Missions facilitated by the Novick Cardiac Alliance to Lviv which provided lifesaving surgery to infants requiring complex cardiac surgery not available in Ukraine.
 As well as performing life-saving surgeries during each mission, the Cardiac team also train and upskill the local surgeons, build local capacity, provide essential equipment and training, and develop expertise.

-This sustainability model ensures that the local Ukrainian medics are trained by the international experts, increasing their knowledge and expertise during each mission so that they can begin to carry out the complex surgeries in between CCI's missions.

-II.
-3 summer camps in the Carpathian Mountains area of western Ukraine which provided a much-needed break for 150 children chosen from areas most affected by the war.

-III.
-Deliveries by Caritas of food, hygiene, and medical supplies and woodburning stoves to the residents of the Ivankiv region and school meals to the children of Radykna school, both in the Chernobyl area and which were hugely impacted by the war.
+This sustainability model ensures that the local Ukrainian medics are trained by the international experts, increasing their knowledge and expertise during each mission so that they can begin to carry out the complex surgeries in between CCI's missions. - II.
+Summer camps in the Carpathian Mountains area of western Ukraine which provided a much-needed break for 100 children aged between 6-12 from the Radynka area. - III.
+Monthly deliveries by Caritas of food, hygiene, and medical supplies and woodburning stoves to the residents of the Ivankiv region and school meals to the children of Radykna school, both in the Chernobyl affected areas which were hugely impacted by the war.

-CCI's Core Activities in Belarus
+CCI's Core Activities